EleusisLaArwall/KeridianDynamics-VesselAssembly/README.md

 https://creativecommons.org/licenses/by-sa/4.0/legalcode

 Changelog:
+2018.04.15 - The No-Title-Pre-Release Update - v0.8.9
+	- Compatibility to EL 6.0
+	- Re-export all models (except Internals) with unity 2017.1.3p1 and latest parttools
+	- Language support (english)
+	- B9PartSwitch support
+	- A Resource-Switcher (FS, IFS or B9PS) is now mandatory
+	- All Resource Converters are enabled by default (some require CRP)
+	- Patchmanager support
+		- Ore->Metal converters can be disabled
+		- MetalOre->Metal converters can be disabled
+		- ScrapMetal->Metal converters can be disabled
+		- Metal->RocketParts converters can be disabled
+		- Metal->MaterialKits converters can be disabled
+		- Metal+Ore->SpecializedParts converters can be disabled
+		- Dirt->RareMetals+ExoticMinerals converters can be disabled
+		- Old costs can be restored
+		- Station Tank Series can be disabled
+		- (Cargo) Tank Series can be disabled
+		- Station Tank Series can be crewed
+		- OSE Workshop default Resource can be switched from MaterialKits to RocketParts
+	- Integrated 534443s cost-rebalance (thanks a lot!)
+	- Reintegrated Station Tank Series
+	- Fixed unused switcher for Cargo Tanks
+	- StockDrill Patch only applies if no other MetalOre harvester is present already
+	- Added MetalOre Harvester to MiniDrill
+	- Reworked Spawn Markers
+	- Redo MetalOre converters (density change 0.0275->0.026)
+	- Removed very old hexagonal tanks used when FS and IFS are not installed (no replacement)
+	- Removed KD-OrbitalPad, KD-SidePad and KD-TopPad
+	- New Parts:
+		- KD-Keronica: Rework of the old OrbitalPad.
+Advanced Probe Core with Launchpad.
+		- KD-LaunchPad (2 Variants 1.25,2.5): Light-weight replacement for OrbitalPad
+		- KD-LaunchPadSide (2 Variants 1.25,2.5): Light-weight replacement for SidePad
+		- KD-LaunchPadTop (2 Variants 1.25,2.5): Light-weight replacement for TopPad
+		- KD-ExtensionPad (6 variants, 0.625-5.0 meters): Light-weight part to extend exisiting vessels (ELDisposablePad)
+		- KD-FAVA (early prototype): Fully Automated Vessel Assembler. generates productivity without the need for Kerbals

+2017.01.21 - Recycling Everything - v0.8.2
+	-Moved parts to customisation: KD-STXXXXFS.
+New Adapters included.
+	-New part: KD-FurnaceSmall.
+	-New part: KD-FabricationContainer (Metal --> Rocketparts; needs an engineer).
+	-New part: KD-PAM (Planetary Assembly Management aka SurveyStation); has no IVA currently.
+	-New part: KD-PAMSmall.
+	-New part: KD-RecyclerSmall.
+	-New part: KD-RecycleSite (Needs KAS).
+	-New parts: KD-T125XFS (X=variant) 1.25 m Storage Tanks in 3 sizes(1, 2, 4 m)).
+	-New part: KD-T2001FS (1.25 to 2.5 m storage adapter).
+	-Re-exported most of the models with improved shading and materials.
+	-Re-worked most of the animations.
+Except the tanks all parts use ModuleColorChange for glow animations (can be changed in cfg).
+	-Overhauled resource storage and mass for ALL tanks.
+	-Added ScrapMetal setup.
+	-Added LFO setup (temporary, for balancing.
+Will be replaced in the future).
+	-Added surface attach to some parts (Launchpads for example).
+	-Fixed Furnaces MetalOre extraction ratio.
+Now really 70% (was 100 before).
+	-Recycling produces ScrapMetal and small amounts of Metal.
+	-Added ScrapMetal-->Metal converters (Furnaces,ChemicalReactor).
+	-Changed SpecialistBonus for KD-Furnace.
+	-Changed SpecialistBonus for KD-3D-Printer.
+	-ChemicalReactor can now extract RareMetals and ExoticMinerals from Dirt (if OSE Workshop is installed).
+	-Changed dependency for Metal,Ore-->SpecializedParts converter to require UmbraSpaceIndustries.
+	-Changed SimpleConstruction support: If SC is installed the following changes are applied:
+		1. No MetalOre Harvester.
+		2. No MetalOre-->Metal converters.
+		3. Ore-->Metal converters give 70 times more Metal.
+		4. Metal tanks storage-capacity is increased by factor 5 (ingame units, not mass!).
+	-Changed FS/IFS priority.
+If both are installed IFS module will be used.
+	-Added optional config to use RocketParts with OSE Workshop instead of MaterialKits, RareMetals & ExoticMinerals (KeridianDynamics-OSE-RP.cfg).

+2016-11-28 - Balancing update one - v0.8.1
+	-New part: KD-ChemicalReactor (Ore --> Metal+LFO)
+	-New parts: KD-T250XFS (X=variant) 2.5 m non-passable Storage Tanks in 3 sizes (1, 2, 3 m).
+	-New parts: KD-T375XFS (X=variant) 3.75 m non-passable Storage Tanks in 3 sizes (1, 3, 6 m).
+	-New part: KD-T3252FS 3.75 m to 2.5 m non-passable Storage Tank adapter (2 m).
+	-Removed parts: KD-T125FS and KD-T250FS.
+	-Increased Furnace conversion speed (~15 times faster, extr.-rate remains 1%-mass).
+	-Added MetalOre --> Metal converter to Furnace by default (~70%-mass extr.-rate).
+	-Added MetalOre harvester to Stock drill (Big one only).
+	-Increased 3D-Printer conversion speed (~21 times faster, conv.-rate remains 100%-mass).
+	-Reduced 3D-Printer mass to 1.85 tons.
+	-Included compatibility patch for SimpleConstruction.
+	-Updated converter specialty to ExperienceEffect (3D Printer,Furnace = ConverterSkill; ChemicalReactor = ScienceSkill).
+	-Added Bulkheadprofiles.
+	-Added tags.
+	-Added ScienceExperiment: OreScience to Stock Drill (Big one only).

+2016-07-06 - Storage update - v0.8
+	-New part: KD-OrbitalHangar.
+Big Launchpad for orbital construction and other stuff.
+	-New parts: KD-ST250XFS (X=variant) 2.5 m crew-passable Storage Tanks in 3 sizes (1, 2, 3 m).
+	-New parts: KD-ST375XFS (X=variant) 3.75 m crew-passable Storage Tanks in 3 sizes (1, 3, 6 m).
+	-New part: KD-ST3252FS 3.75 m to 2.5 m crew-passable Storage Tank adapter (2 m).
+	-Community Resource Pack now triggers storage configurations for MaterialKits,... (instead of OSE because CRP is bundled with OSE).
+	-Added JSI Advanced Transparant Pods dependency.
+	-Added support for ConnectedLivingSpace.
+	-Added optional config that allows the 3D-Printer to make MaterialKits from Metal in customisation.
+	-KD-MobileVAB: Minor model tweaks.
+Airlock moved to the bottom; Fixed IVA light.
+	-LaunchSite: One arm glows in a darker blue now.
+	-Launchpads and MobileVAB have proper names for EL GUI.
+	-All parts have been rebalanced in cost, cost to unlock and tech-node (Stock and CTT).
+	-Changed capacity for MaterialKits, RareMetals, ExoticMinerals and Monoprop. on old tanks.

 2016-05-16 - Universal Assembly - v0.7
 	-New part: KD-MobileVAB.
 Acts primary as Survey Station and offers a high productivity factor for up to 12 Kerbals.
 	-New part (previously experimental): KD-LaunchSite (reworked).
 Acts as Survey Stake.